TingyunZhang/NYU-Bootcamp-Midterm/README.md

 ω is the disaster intensity (the expected frequency of crashes).

 These parameters were estimated using the method of moments on rolling 60-day windows, allowing the model to evolve over time and reflect changing risk conditions.

+5.2 Sentiment and Disaster Intensity

+To test whether sentiment helps explain rare-event risk, we ran the following regression:

+ωₜ = β₀ + β₁(Sentimentₜ₋₁) + β₂σₜ + εₜ.

+The results showed a negative coefficient on sentiment (–3.85), indicating that higher investor optimism is associated with lower perceived disaster intensity.
+Volatility also had a negative and moderately significant effect (–26.37), suggesting that routine volatility and rare disasters represent distinct sources of risk.
+The model explained roughly one-third of the variation in disaster intensity (R² = 0.33), which is reasonable given the inherent noise in financial time series.

+### 6. Model Validation and Crash Prediction

+6.1 Empirical vs. Model-Implied Moments

+Comparing rolling skewness and kurtosis of observed returns with model-implied values showed that the PNM captured asymmetry (skewness) reasonably well but struggled to replicate fat tails (kurtosis).
+This limitation reflects the simplicity of the Type I specification, which allows mean shifts during disasters but keeps volatility constant.

+6.2 Crash Probability Calibration

+Next, we evaluated the model’s ability to predict extreme events by computing the daily crash probability—the likelihood that returns fall below –5%.
+The predicted probabilities were broadly consistent with actual crash frequencies, but the relationship was not perfectly monotonic.
+This indicates that while the model captures broad patterns of risk, it cannot precisely time rare events.

+6.3 Welfare Implications

+To assess economic significance, we simulated the certainty equivalent (CE) for a risk-averse investor under high- and low-sentiment conditions using a CRRA utility function.
+Results showed:

+1. CE_low = –76.1%

+2. CE_high = –65.5%

+3. ΔCE = +10.6%

+This means that during high-sentiment periods, the risk-adjusted welfare of a representative investor improves by about 10.6 percentage points.
+Optimism thus appears to reduce perceived disaster risk and increase expected utility, even though overall downside risk remains substantial.